CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 In essence, the NADA has been lobbying since the very beginning.
 And they’re good at it.
 From 1919 to the present day, the group spearheaded hundreds of legislative priorities that served the interest of the ever-growing number of car dealers in the United States.

 In American car culture, cars are central to the economy and most of our day-to-day lives.
 In 2020, 91% of American households owned at least one car, a figure that continues to grow.
 Where do the 276 million registered vehicles in the U.S. come from?
-Until the rise of direct-to-consumer sales in the past decade, it was almost always from a local dealer.
+Tesla and Rivian aside, it’s almost always from a local dealer.

 State dealer associations are prominent organizations around the country.
-Some states have massive state-level associations.
 The Florida Automobile Dealers Association has over 1,000 dealer members, and dozens of other states have associations of similar size.
 Political action begins at the grassroots level, and this is where state dealer associations flex their muscle.

 State auto dealer associations provide networking opportunities for professionals, a regional dealer support system, and a venue for working out solutions to challenges.
 There’s also the unified political voice that lobbies at the local, state and nationwide levels.
-Lobbyists advocate to influence political decisions on behalf of a client.
 Lobbying costs money, both in the form of employing professional lobbyists, and in lawmaker donations.
 I’ll scratch your back if you scratch mine?
-Dealer industry associations have shown time and time again that they’re highly effective lobbyists achieve their desired outcome more often than not.
-Money talks.
+Dealer industry associations have shown time and time again that their lobbyists achieve the desired outcome more often than not.

 A recent example of what’s possible at the state level comes in the form of an emerging legislative push that’s troubling for any electric vehicle owner or prospective buyer.
 In 2022, bills were introduced in both Oklahoma and West Virginia that would ban over-the-air (OTA) updates.
 Why?
 Car dealer lobbying groups are doing their best to keep drivers returning to dealer service centers for repairs.
 Tesla’s pioneering OTA updates have revolutionized everything from performance upgrades via wifi to recall fixes from the comfort of home.